Michael F. Maloney

 Mobile: +1 703-626-9058

-Mike is a leading expert in forensic accounting investigations, white-collar criminal and civil defense, and other matters involving complex accounting, auditing, financial reporting and fraud issues.
+Mike is a leading expert in forensic accounting investigations, white-collar criminal and civil defense, and other matters involving complex accounting, auditing, financial reporting, and fraud issues.
 Mike served as Chief Accountant of the Division of Enforcement for the U.S. Securities and Exchange Commission from 2014 to 2018.
-Prior to his work at the SEC, Mike’s practice involved corporate, individual, and governmental clients and their counsel across a wide range of industries including work on SEC/DOJ investigations, fraud and embezzlement matters, complex litigation matters, and as an external auditor.
-He has testified as an expert, supported complex settlement and regulatory negotiations, and provided on-site support during depositions and trial.
-Mike also has experience assessing and testifying to financial damages in commercial litigation matters.
-Early in his career, Mike completed a 3-year assignment providing external audit and consulting services in Eastern Europe.
+Prior to his work at the SEC, Mike’s practice involved serving corporate, individual, and regulatory clients and their counsel across a wide range of industries, including work on SEC, PCAOB, and DOJ investigations, fraud and embezzlement matters, complex litigation matters, and practicing as an external auditor.
+He has testified as an expert, supported complex regulatory and settlement negotiations, and provided on-site support during depositions and trial.
+Mike also has experience testifying to financial damages in commercial litigation matters, and earlier in his career completed a 3-year assignment providing external audit and consulting services in Eastern Europe.

 Mike served as an Adjunct Professor in the McDonough School of Business at Georgetown University, teaching MBA coursework in Forensic Accounting.
 He is a Certified Public Accountant, Certified in Financial Forensics, and a Certified Fraud Examiner.

 Prior to joining Credibility International in 2018, Mike was with: (1) the U.S. Securities and Exchange Commission from 2014 to 2018, as Chief Accountant of the Division of Enforcement; (2) Navigant Consulting, from 2002 to 2014 as a director and managing director and leader of Navigant’s Forensic Accounting practice; (3) Arthur Andersen, where he began as a staff auditor in 1986 and finished as a partner in 2002.